sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/210 - api-tutorial-async-2.md

 ----

-Now use the one-time URL you just generated to extract data from the document:
+Use the one-time URL you generated in the previous step to extract data from the document:

 1. Copy the following code sample.
-Replace the URL with the `upload_url` that you got as a response in the previous step:
+Replace `YOUR_UPLOAD_URL` with the `upload_url` that you received as a response in the previous steps:

 ```json
 curl --request PUT 'YOUR_UPLOAD_URL' \